Привет, Привіт, Kia ora!

 Peace activists plan return to munitions company

-On March 3, protestors chained themselves to the roof of munitions company NIOA and now plan a comeback after being detained twice.
+On March 3, two protestors scaled and chained themselves to the roof of munitions company NIOA and now plan a comeback after being detained twice.

 Free English lessons are here to stay